Undergraduate Advising and Research

 NOTE that you must submit a final report for any previous research grants in order to be eligible to apply for another grant.

-Poster presented at a research poster session (submit electronic copy as an email attachment)
+Poster presented at a research poster session

 - Wetterhahn Science Symposium Poster Session (held annually in May): for research in the sciences (including PBS and neuroscience).
 Click HERE for information and to register.